amanda-mari/hello-world/README.md

 I am Amanda.
 I am a new grad with my master's degree in Statistics.
-I love binging supernatural/fantasy TV shows and going to the park!
+I love binging supernatural/fantasy TV shows and going on long walks.